lyqht/Octokit-lite/README.md

 ### Features

 - [x] You can choose multiple topics and apply it to all of the repos you have selected
+- [x] Show list of existing topics that the repositories have
 - [ ] Show list of autocompleted topics that user can select after user types in some input (just like in GitHub)
-- [ ] In the repository picker
-  - [ ] Show list of existing topics that they have
 - [ ] Allow users to filters repos by issue count and by inactivity level
 - [ ] Preview of repo upon hover on repo item: show repo name, description, stars etc like a GitHub repo card